- A 'Holy' oil used since ancient times when it was traded as a precious commodity like gold

 - Natural Analgesic pain reliever

-- An immune stimulant helpful for building stamina
+- Helpful for building stamina and self esteem

-- May be useful for treating asthma and bronchitis
+- May be useful for relieving breathing issues

 - Promotes regeneration of skin cell tissue

-Aromas: Warm, sweet, balsamic, resinous, woody, exotic, sensual
+Aromas: Warm, sweet, balsamic, resinous, woody, exotic and sensual

 Chemical Family: Monoterpene